Insight Monitor

 Insight Monitor is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.

-Last week, the FBI released a criminal complaint against an alleged commander for Kata’ib Hizballah (KH), an Iranian proxy group financed and directed by Iran’s Islamic Revolutionary Guards Corps (IRGC).
+Last week, the FBI released a criminal complaint1 against an alleged commander for Kata’ib Hizballah (KH), an Iranian proxy group financed and directed by Iran’s Islamic Revolutionary Guards Corps (IRGC).
 The complaint argues that Mohammad Baqer Saad Dawood Al-Saadi is a KH commander and, as part of his work for the group, directed Harakat Ashab al-Yamin al-Islamiya (HAYI).

 HAYI has claimed responsibility for nearly twenty attacks in Europe since the start of the Iran-US-Israel conflict.
 The group first emerged in March 2026 and sought to portray itself as a Europe-based group, independent from KH; however, imagery and social media posts strongly suggested that it was in fact an IRGC-linked entity.
 That is not to say that the group is a proxy; in fact, I think it’s critical to make a distinction here.
 Iranian proxies (Hamas, Hizballah, KH, and the Houthis) are financed and directed by Iran and the IRGC.
 This does not mean that these groups only follow Iranian direction — in fact, they operate with varying levels of autonomy and financial control.
 But they are well-established groups with hierarchies, membership, and financial structures.